Set up your development environment by following the instructions in getting started.

 The isaac_ros_foundationstereo package offers functionality to generate a stereo

-disparity map from stereo images using a trained FoundationStereo model.
+disparity map from stereo images using a trained FoundationStereo or Fast-FoundationStereo model.
 Given a pair

 of stereo input images, the package generates a continuous disparity

 image for the left input image.
-The package consists of the following node:
+Fast-FoundationStereo is a drop-in replacement—simply

-FoundationStereoDecoderNode: Processes the model output and generates the disparity map
+from the isaac_ros_dnn_stereo_decoder package to process the model output and generate the disparity map.

 The isaac_ros_foundationstereo package outputs a disparity image with dimension same as the FoundationStereo model output dimension.